csinva/gpt-paper-title-generator/readme.md

 Well, all the cool kids seem to be training their own text bots so here's one which finetunes gpt-2 to generate titles of scientific papers (or anything else).
 All code and instructions are in [scrape_finetune_sample.ipynb](scrape_finetune_sample.ipynb).
 Works with python 3.6 and tf 1.15.0.

 ## settings for data gathering

-- all models are trained by finetuning the 117M model.
+- all title-generating models are trained by finetuning the 117M model
 - **ml**: Trained for 1000 steps on article titles from stat.ML betweem 2017-08-01 and 2019-07-01 with 'learning' in the abstract.
 - **neuro/genomics**: Trained for 100 steps on 2,870 article titles from arXiv q-bio GN (genomics) and q-bio NC (neurons and cognition) between 2016-08-01 and 2019-07-01.
 - **quantum**: Trained for 150 steps on a couple thousand article titles from arXiv quant-ph between 2019-05-01 to 2019-07-03.
-- **tweets
+- [witty quotes](https://raw.githubusercontent.com/akhiltak/inspirational-quotes/master/Quotes.csv) (note: some of the produced samples may be offensive)
+- **tweets**: Trained on the super funny tweets by [@SICKOFWOLVES](https://twitter.com/SICKOFWOLVES) (uses 355M model)

 # samples

 Here are some samples for ml titles (more in the [samples](samples) folder)

 - A Machine Learning Framework For Computer Vision